This Moroccan Pumpkin and Chickpea soup is gluten free and full of flavour. Perfect for meal prep and weeknight dinners in a flash.

 Serve with a dollop of Greek yoghurt and a sprinkle of dukkah on top!

-- The recipe calls for roast pumpkin – cut into small pieces and cook at 180C / 350F for 20-30 minutes until soft.
-I usually batch cook pumpkin every week to use in other recipes so generally have some in the fridge which I can easily use in this recipe.
+- I usually batch cook pumpkin every week to use in other recipes so generally have some in the fridge which I can easily use in this recipe.
+This will bring your recipe time down to less than 15 minutes!

 - I used a store bought moroccan spice blend that included ground cumin, paprika, turmeric, ground coriander, garlic and salt.